Set your add-on product type and product ID

 After a subscription add-on is initially acquired by a customer, they will continue to be charged at recurring intervals in order to keep using the add-on.
 The customer can cancel the subscription at any time to avoid further charges.
 You'll need to specify the subscription period, and whether or not to offer a free trial, in the Properties step of your submission.

 Subscription add-ons are only supported for customers running Windows 10, version 1607 or later.
 The parent app must be compiled using Windows 10 SDK version 14393 or later and it must use the in-app purchase API in the Windows.Services.Store namespace instead of the Windows.ApplicationModel.Store namespace.
-For more information about the differences between these namespaces, see In-app purchases and trials.
+For more info, see Enable subscription add-ons for your app.

 You must submit the parent product before you can publish subscription add-ons to the Store (though you can create the submission in your dashboard and begin working on it at any time).